 Installation

-You can install the latest release of glyvis from GitHub with:
+You can install the latest release of glyvis from r-universe (recommended):

 The main purpose of glyvis is to provide visualization for glystats results.
 It implements autoplot() methods for each result class in glystats, so that the users can visualize the results directly to get a quick overview.
 It also provides some other visualization functions for glycoverse data structures, such as glyexp::experiment(), glyrepr::glycan_structure(), and others.
 This package is not intended to produce publication-quality figures, but to provide a quick exploration of the data.